 On December 20, 2019, President Trump signed legislation amending the Federal Food, Drug, and Cosmetic Act.
 The amendment raised the federal minimum age of sale of tobacco products from 18 to 21.
 This amendment became effective immediately.
-As of December 20, 2019, it is illegal for a retailer to sell any tobacco product – including cigarettes, cigars and e-cigarettes – to anyone under the age of 21.
+As of December 20, 2019, it is illegal for a retailer to sell any tobacco product – including cigarettes, cigars, and e-cigarettes – to anyone under the age of 21.

-FDA has free resources available to assist retailers in calculating the age of customers.
+The FDA has free resources available to assist retailers in calculating the age of customers.
 Retailers who use FDA’s This is Our Watch digital age verification calendar may update the minimum purchase age on the calendar to 21 years.
 Instructions on how to update the age on the digital calendar are available on FDA’s website.
-Retailers who would like a This is Our Watch digital age verification calendar may order one free of charge from FDA’s Center for Tobacco Products Exchange Lab.
+Retailers who would like a This is Our Watch digital age verification calendar may order one free of charge from the FDA’s Center for Tobacco Products Exchange Lab.